 The rest of the afternoon’s photos are here.

 It had been a long day and I’d walked a lot.
-In fact, by day’s end, and if my phone’s fitness app is to be believed, I had walked about 17 kilometers (a little more than 10.5 miles).
-So, when I asked my new friend, Cláudio (the doorman at the hotel), for a recommendation, of someplace close by, I was happy to take it.
+In fact, by day’s end, and if my phone’s fitness app is to be believed, I’d walked about 17 kilometers.
+So, when I asked my new friend, Cláudio (the hotel’s doorman) for a recommendation of someplace close by, I was happy to take it.
 After my meal at Fornino Saloio, I was doubly happy.
 This was among my favorite meals in Portugal.
 I have to admit that while his directions were quite good, the place was so small and unassuming that I walked by it twice.
 (This wouldn’t have been the case had I arrived after 21:00 because by then there was quite a line waiting for a table.)

 I started with what the menu listed as an apple and poultry sausage but it wasn’t in a casing.
 It was more like a hash.
 Still, it was delicious.
 I had, of course, grilled cod that was served with grilled potatoes and a typical Portuguese salad of a little lettuce, sliced onion, sliced tomato, and sometimes a bit of shredded carrot.
 (Interestingly, some Lisbon residents refer to themselves not only as Lisboetas but as alfacinhas or lettuces.
 No one knows the origin of the nickname.
 About the only thing people can agree on is that the word comes from the Moors because in Arabic lettuce is al-hassa.)

-From there, it was a quick trip (with a little more walking) on the Metro to Rossio where I walked up to A Ginjinha for a quick shot of ginjinha com (with the cherries), then down to Manteigaria for two of their unique pasteis de nata that I carried back to the hotel and set aside while I packed my suitcase.
+From there, I walked another kilometer or so to Ginjinha sem rival for a quick shot of ginjinha com (with the cherries), then down to Manteigaria for two of pasteis de nata.
+Not wanting to walk back up the hill, I continued down to the Baixa-Chiado Metro and rode it two stops, made the short walk to the hotel, protecting my natas like gold.
 Although I’d potentially have a few hours for one final wander about Lisbon in the morning, I had a flight to Vienna in the afternoon.

 I took a few moments to breathe, stretched my legs, and, since I don’t like coffee, enjoyed my pastries with a glass of port.
 My thoughts wandered briefly to Zicomo but since the vet had maintained email silence, I tried to remain optimistic that he was recovering.
 When, at last, I turned off the light Thursday had turned to Friday and I thought, after midnight, I am an innocent man.